 Check Expiration Dates

-Make sure to check your puppy’s food, treats, and medications, and dispose of anything that’s expired.
+While many of us remember to go through our pantries regularly to get rid of expired food, we don’t always remember to do the same for our dogs!
+Make sure to check your dog’s food, treats, and medications, and dispose of anything that’s expired.

 Get Rid of the Dog Hair

-Take preparatory steps to improve your chances of making a clean sweep.
-On carpets and upholstery, for example, a light misting with water and fabric softener followed by a once-over with a stiff-bristled brush can loosen and pull up embedded hairs.
-You can also go over surfaces with a lint roller, pet-hair remover, or other hair-grabber after vacuuming.
+You can also take preparatory steps to improve your chances of making a clean sweep.
+On carpets and upholstery, for example, a light misting with water and fabric softener, followed by a once-over with a stiff-bristled brush, can loosen and pull up embedded hairs.
+You can also go over surfaces with a lint roller or pet-hair remover after vacuuming.
 Once all your surfaces are free of pet hair, go over your fabrics and carpets with a fabric spray to finish the job.

 Clean and Discard Old Toys